slackapi/bolt-python/docs/_tutorials/getting_started_http.md

 - [Bot tokens](https://api.slack.com/authentication/token-types#bot) are associated with bot users, and are only granted once in a workspace where someone installs the app.
 The bot token your app uses will be the same no matter which user performed the installation.
 Bot tokens are the token type that _most_ apps use.
 - [App-level tokens](https://api.slack.com/authentication/token-types#app) represent your app across organizations, including installations by all individual users on all workspaces in a given organization and are commonly used for creating websocket connections to your app.

-We're going to use bot and app tokens for this guide.
+For brevity, we're going to use bot tokens for this guide.

 1. Navigate to the **OAuth & Permissions** on the left sidebar and scroll down to the **Bot Token Scopes** section.
 Click **Add an OAuth Scope**.

 2. For now, we'll just add one scope: [`chat:write`](https://api.slack.com/scopes/chat:write).
 This grants your app the permission to post messages in channels it's a member of.

-3. Scroll up to the top of the **OAuth & Permissions** page and click **Install App to Workspace**.
+3. Scroll up to the top of the OAuth & Permissions page and click **Install App to Workspace**.
 You'll be led through Slack's OAuth UI, where you should allow your app to be installed to your development workspace.

 4. Once you authorize the installation, you'll land on the **OAuth & Permissions** page and see a **Bot User OAuth Access Token**.